| HONESTe Online Consumer Identity Tips

 code word.
 Your mother's name is in the public domain and appears

-Never causally give out you Social Security number, especially over the phone to a caller.
+on your birth certificate.
+Social Security numberNever causally give out you Social Security number, especially over the phone to a caller.
 If there is a legitimate reason for them to have this or other personal information, call them back to provide it.
 All a criminal needs is your Social Security number, name, and address to get credit cards, bank loans, and create a disaster for you to repair.
+Employers will need your Social Security number for tax purposes,

 and landlords will need it to run a credit check.
 However, others